wolkenheim/keycloak-vue3/README.md

 soon as the Browser tab goes to background mode the function will not work as intended, see [stackoverflow](https://stackoverflow.com/questions/6032429/chrome-timeouts-interval-suspended-in-background-tabs) The phenomenon still exists: background tabs have low priority.
 You need to use setTimeout and make a recursive call.

+An alternative option is to use web works which are not affected by the background limitations and hence the problems with setInterval in browser tabs.

 ## 7. Fetch User Data
 Next we wanted to get basic information about the logged-in user.
 To display it, let´s show their name.
 This can be